MichaelKim/webview/README.md

 ```

 This is needed since Win32 GUI applications uses `WinMain` as the entry point rather than the standard `main`.
 You can write your own main for more control, but make sure to use `WinMain` if you need to support Windows.

-## Limitations

-There are several limitations on Windows stemming from the EdgeHTML webview:

-- The webview cannot be run as an administrator.
-- The webview cannot navigate to local HTML files (i.e: `file:///...`).

-These can be avoided by using the new Chromium Edge webview.